uwmadisoncals/cals-main-plugins/responsive-vector-maps/readme.txt

 5. The result... finally!
 We see a widget sidebar and a content map ( Notice we used two different shortcode/ID for Italy map )

 == Changelog ==

+= 5.3.2 =
+* Fix : fix the "warning count() parameter must be an array or an object" issue of PHP ver 7.2

 = 5.3.1 =
 * Fix : map width and padding accept <10 values